Alyssa Naeher

+Alyssa Michele Naeher (/nɛər/ NAIR; born April 20, 1988) is an American professional soccer player who plays as a goalkeeper for Chicago Stars FC of the National Women's Soccer League (NWSL).

+Naeher played college soccer for the Penn State Nittany Lions, earning two-time first-team All-American honors.
+She began her professional career with the Boston Breakers in Women's Professional Soccer in 2010, but when the league folded, she went to Turbine Potsdam in Germany.
+She returned to the Boston Breakers when the NWSL formed and was named NWSL Goalkeeper of the Year in 2014.
+She has been the starting goalkeeper for Chicago since 2016.

-Alyssa Michele Naeher (born April 20, 1988) is an American soccer goalkeeper for the Chicago Red Stars of the National Women's Soccer League (NWSL) and the United States national team.
-She was on the 23-player roster for the United States at the 2015 FIFA Women's World Cup and was the starting goalkeeper for the U.S. at the 2019 FIFA Women's World Cup in France.
-She has also played for the Boston Breakers and Turbine Potsdam.
-With the Breakers, she won the 2014 NWSL Goalkeeper of the Year award.
+Naeher made 115 appearances for the United States national team between 2014 and 2024.
+She was the starting goalkeeper for the winning squads at the 2019 FIFA Women's World Cup and the 2024 Paris Olympics and also played at the 2020 Tokyo Olympics, taking home the bronze medal, and the 2023 FIFA Women's World Cup.
+She was Hope Solo's backup at the 2015 FIFA Women's World Cup, which the United States won, and the 2016 Rio Olympics.

 Early life

-Naeher attended Christian Heritage School, where she was a standout player in soccer.
+Naeher grew up in Connecticut and attended Christian Heritage School, where she was a standout player in soccer.
 She was a three-time All-State and three-time FAA All-Conference selection.
 In addition to this, she was a Parade All-American and two-time NSCAA Youth All-American.
-Naeher also was a star basketball player scoring over 2,000 points during her career.
+Naeher also was a star basketball player, scoring over 2,000 points during her career.

+Naeher played the 2006 USL W-League season with the Western Mass Lady Pioneers, making 11 appearances and only allowing a 0.59 goals against average.

 Penn State University

-Naeher attended Penn State from 2006 to 2009, she started 74 games during that span with a record of 50–19–5 with 24 shutouts.
-She was a First Team All-American in 2007 and 2008 and was named the Big 10 Defensive Player of the Year in 2007.
+Naeher attended Penn State from 2006 to 2009.
+She started 74 games during that span with a record of 50–19–5, including 24 shutouts.
+She was a first-team All-American in 2007 and 2008 and was named the Big Ten Defensive Player of the Year in 2007.

 Club career

 Boston Breakers (WPS), 2010–2011

-Naeher was selected by the Boston Breakers with the 11th overall pick in the 2010 Women's Professional Soccer draft, she was the first goalkeeper selected in the 2010 WPS draft.
+Naeher was selected by the Boston Breakers with the 11th overall pick in the 2010 Women's Professional Soccer draft; she was the first goalkeeper selected in the 2010 WPS draft.
 Naeher recorded her first career shutout on August 4, 2010, against the Atlanta Beat.
-The Breakers finished second in the WPS standings but lost the Super Semifinal to the Philadelphia Independence.
+The Breakers finished second in the WPS standings that season but lost the Super Semifinal to the Philadelphia Independence.